Skip to main content

 What to Know About ETOH as a Nurse

 Nurses are on the front lines of managing the health consequences of ETOH use.
-This includes recognizing the signs of alcohol intoxication, withdrawal, and dependence, as well as providing appropriate interventions and support.
+This includes recognizing signs of alcohol intoxication, withdrawal, and dependence, as well as providing appropriate support.

-Nurses also play a critical role in monitoring for complications, such as hypothermia, hypoglycemia, and electrolyte imbalances, which can occur in severe alcohol poisoning cases.
+Nurses also monitor for complications, such as hypothermia, hypoglycemia, and electrolyte imbalances, which can occur in severe alcohol poisoning cases.
 Continuous assessment of neurological status is essential, as altered mental status or a decline in consciousness may require rapid intervention, including intubation and mechanical ventilation.
 Additionally, nurses provide emotional support and education to patients and their families regarding the risks of excessive alcohol consumption and available treatment resources to prevent future incidents.

 What is Blood Alcohol Content (BAC)?